-REMIT FOR THE MONETARY POLICY COMMITTEE
+REMIT FOR THE MONETARY POLICY COMMITTEE (MPC)

 The Bank of England Act 1998 (the Act) requires that I specify the definition of price stability and the government's economic policy objectives at least once in every period of 12 months beginning on the anniversary of the day the Act came into force.
-Following my announcement at Autumn Statement 2016, there will now only be one major fiscal event each year, held in the autumn.
-As part of this change, the annual Monetary Policy Committee (MPC) remit for the Bank will be issued alongside autumn Budgets.

-I hereby reconfirm that the target for monetary policy is an inflation rate of 2 per cent, measured by the 12-month increase in the Consumer Prices Index (CPI).
+I hereby re-confirm the inflation target as 2 per cent as measured by the 12-month increase in the Consumer Prices Index (CPI).
 The inflation target of 2 per cent is symmetric and applies at all times.
 This reflects the primacy of price stability and the forward-looking inflation target in the UK monetary policy framework.
-The government's commitment to price stability remains absolute.
+The government's commitment to price stability, and the Bank of England's operational independence remains absolute.